Vietnam.vn - Nền tảng quảng bá Việt Nam

 "We believe that NFTs are not just technology, but a new way of storytelling, a new way of building communities, where artists have full control over their work and fans truly own the value they love," Dagora representative shared.

-Through the collaboration project with Pjpo, Dagora aims to pave the way for the next generation of Vietnamese artists to gain deeper access to blockchain technology, contributing to the formation of a more decentralized, equitable and sustainable creative economy in the future.
+Through the collaboration project with Pjpo, Dagora aims to pave the way for a generation of Vietnamese artists to have deeper access to blockchain technology, contributing to the formation of a more decentralized, equitable and sustainable creative economy in the future.

 Before rapper Pjpo's album "131km" was released, the Vietnamese music market had a few music projects using NFT, but they were mainly at the experimental level, releasing one or a few songs as NFTs, and no complete albums were released.